 We’re making things black and white that really have many many shades to them.
 We have to get past sound bites and look at a complex picture with more accuracy.
 It is unethical to not study unvaccinated versus vaccinated.
 No question about that.
 There are plenty of parents who would prefer not to vaccinate their children and those can be the first to volunteer to check epidemiologically the health of those voluntarily unvaccinated children and see how that is with voluntarily fully vaccinated children.

 Is Dr. Sutton’s an “outlier” position?
-Does that even matter?

 As microbiologist Morten Laane points out, science is not a Democracy.

-Consider Galileo whose idea that the Earth moved around the sun was in direct opposition to what the church authorities, and the majority of the people, believed and wanted to be true.
+Consider Galileo.
+His idea that the Earth moved around the sun was in direct opposition to what the church authorities, and the majority of the people, believed.
+They did not want it to be true.

 But so many parents and doctors have been seeing vaccines causing health problems with their own eyes—and so many have started speaking up about it and started sharing their stories—that they can no longer be dismissed as “outliers.”